lachand/Toccata/README.md

 ### Requirements

-You need to have at least node 6.9 and npm install on your computer
+You need to have at least node 6.9 and npm installed on your computer
 ```sh
 # Debian based (no root needed)
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash